Kenny Everett: Politics

 During the 1983 general election campaign, the Young Conservatives invited Everett to their conference in an attempt to attract the youth vote.
 Egged on by film director Michael Winner, Everett bounded onto the stage, wearing the enormously oversized foam rubber hands familiar from his mock-evangelical character Brother Lee Love.
 He shouted slogans such as "Let's bomb Russia!" and "Let's kick Michael Foot's stick away!" to loud applause.
-(Michael Foot was the ageing leader of the Labour Party at the time, who used a walking stick.)
+(Foot was the aging leader of the Labour Party at the time, who used a walking stick).
 Everett later said he regretted the appearance and said that he had taken the foam hands to the rally because the Tories "asked me first".

 In an interview on Ireland's The Late Late Show with Gay Byrne and Sinéad O'Connor in February 1989, Everett was challenged by O'Connor about his support for the Conservative Party in the light of his homosexuality and the party's Section 28 addition to the Local Government Act.
 Everett clarified that he was not a "full Tory", but that he had been appalled by the actions of Arthur Scargill, whom he saw as "inciting violence" and "rabble rousing" and who he thought looked like "Hitler reborn".
 He had consequently supported the actions of Margaret Thatcher in opposing Scargill.
 He said he would stand up for gay rights if he were asked providing "it was a jolly occasion", but he also felt that being in a minority and in the public eye, he could do more for gay rights by showing that he was funny and human rather than by marching in the streets.

 Friendship with Freddie Mercury

-Everett became close friends with Freddie Mercury, the lead singer of Queen, after they met on Everett's breakfast radio show on Capital Radio in 1974.
+Everett became close friends with Freddie Mercury, the lead vocalist and pianist of Queen, after they met on Everett's breakfast radio show on Capital Radio in 1974.

 In 1988, Middleton, who had subsequently remarried actor John Alkin, published an autobiography with a foreword from Everett.
-After its publication and newspaper serialisation, however, Everett denounced the book for outing him.
+After its publication and newspaper serialisation, Everett denounced the book for outing him.
 Mercury reportedly sided with Middleton.
 The fallout resulted in Middleton and Everett communicating only via their lawyers.

 A year later, Everett and Mercury were reconciled when both were suffering with health issues due to complications with HIV.
 Mercury died in November 1991.

-Death
+Illness and death

-Everett was diagnosed as HIV positive in 1989 and he made his condition known to the public in 1993.
-He died from an AIDS-related illness on 4 April 1995, aged 50.
+Everett was diagnosed as HIV positive in 1989, which developed into AIDS in 1993, and he made his condition known to the public that year.
+He died on 4 April 1995, aged 50.

 A Catholic requiem mass was held at Church of the Immaculate Conception in Mayfair, London.
 His body was cremated at Mortlake Crematorium.